-Caritas Bosnia and Herzegovina was established in 1995 to respond to the pressing humanitarian crisis resulting from the Bosnian Civil War that occurred during the 1990s.
-Caritas provided relief in the form of food, clothes, shoes, medicine, fuel and other supplies to the thousands of refugees and exiles, the elderly and sick, socially disadvantaged, victims of war, and to those most in need.
-Nearly two decades later, the scope of Caritas Bosnia and Herzegovina's work continues to develop and diversify to meet the challenges confronting the nation, such as high unemployment rate, human trafficking, social injustice, poverty and social exclusion, natural disasters and conflict.
-Year after year, the urgency for Caritas Bosnia and Herzegovina's services continues to grow as the deteriorating socioeconomic conditions persists and the number of poor and disadvantaged rises.
+Caritas Bosnia and Herzegovina was established in 1995 as an institution of the newly created Bishops’ Conference of Bosnia and Herzegovina with an aim to coordinate support for socially deprived people and to coordinate common responses of the Caritas network to the pressing humanitarian crisis of the war that occurred during the 1990s.
+Caritas provided relief in the form of food, clothes, shoes, medicine, fuel and other supplies to the thousands of refugees and exiles, the elderly and sick people, socially disadvantaged, victims of war, and to those most in need.

-Providing humanitarian assistance during and after natural disasters or conflict remains the cornerstone of Caritas Bosnia and Herzegovina's mission.
-In 2010 and 2011, Caritas Bosnia and Herzegovina demonstrated its solidarity with those most in need when the worst floods in decades created numerous landslides in Bosnia forcing thousands of families in five municipalities to evacuate their damaged or destroyed homes.
-Caritas Bosnia and Herzegovina answered with relief consisting of food, blankets, shoes, medicine, firewood and stoves to 1,181 families.
+Providing and coordinating humanitarian assistance during and after disasters or conflicts remains the cornerstone of Caritas Bosnia and Herzegovina's mission.
+In 2010, 2011 and 2014 Caritas Bosnia and Herzegovina demonstrated its solidarity in the recovery process with those most in need when the worst floods in decades created numerous landslides forcing thousands of families in numerous municipalities to evacuate their damaged or destroyed homes.
+Despite the exposure to natural hazards and action in disaster risk reduction in the country, Caritas Bosnia and Herzegovina is responding to disasters worldwide, providing symbolic but valuable support to those affected.

-Caritas Bosnia and Herzegovina is a member of Caritas Internationalis and actively collaborates and receives support from the confederation, such as Caritas Austria, Catholic Relief Services (CRS), Caritas France, Caritas Croatia, Caritas Germany and Caritas Spain.
-In particular, Caritas members from Belgium, Italy, Switzerland and CRS have representatives present to offer assistance during the initial implementation and development stages of its programmes.
+Caritas Bosnia and Herzegovina is a member of Caritas Internationalis and Caritas Europa.
+It actively collaborates with and receives support from the Caritas confederation.
+In particular, Caritas members from Belgium, Italy, Switzerland and USA have representatives present in the country to offer assistance during the initial implementation and development stages of various programmes.

 H.E.
 Cardinal Vinko Puljic